camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/transactions.md

 from the started Process Instance data will be committed with the outer transaction.

-The described problem can be solved by declaring a new Process Engine Context with the static methods of the `org.camunda.bpm.engine.context.ProcessEngineContext` class.
+The described problem can be solved through the static methods of the `org.camunda.bpm.engine.context.ProcessEngineContext` class.
 First, we call the `ProcessEngineContext.requiresNew()` method to  declare that a new Context is required.
 Finally, we call the `ProcessEngineContext.clear()` method to clear the declaration for a new Process Engine Context.
 This is important since a new Process Engine Context will be declared for each following engine API call until the `ProcessEngineContext#clear` method